 For something a bit fancier, Le Gourmet is the place to go.
 Le Gourmet offers an extensive menu of gourmet wraps, sandwiches and salads.
 You can either order your food to go or enjoy it on the patio right outside.
 Le Gourmet also has a small grocery area with organic and gourmet items.
 It’s like a mini-Whole Foods right on campus!

-Der Rathskellar, affectionately called The Rat, is Tulane's only 24-hour eatery, located on the Garden Level of the LBC.
-The Rat houses the Original City Diner, featuring mainstays ranging from omelets, pancakes, burgers, Po-Boys and Crab Cakes Benedict to New Orleans classics.
+Der Rathskeller, affectionately called The Rat, is Tulane's only 24-hour eatery, located on the Garden Level of the LBC.
+The Rat houses City Diner, featuring mainstays ranging from omelets, giant pancakes, burgers, po-boysm and crab cakes Benedict to New Orleans classics.

 Tulane also has its own mini-grocery store right on campus.
 McAlister Market is where Tulane students go when they are looking to pick up a few grocery items on the run.
 It has a wide variety of snack and frozen items, kosher and vegan food, and a small selection of fresh produce.

-The 10,000-square foot, brand new Tulane Hillel offers a kosher "Hillel's Kitchen" with a new menu each day that focuses on locally-grown ingredients.
+The 10,000-square foot Tulane Hillel offers a kosher "Hillel's Kitchen" with a new menu each day that focuses on locally-grown ingredients.
 Hillel's Kitchen also offers several vegan and gluten-free food options.